Planning a Maui Vacation?

 If you really want to explore the most remote jungle areas of paradise, we highly recommend a tour with Rappel Maui.
 You’ll be driven to a gorgeous 30 acre botanical garden along the Road to Hana before gearing up for an exhilarating rappel down a 60 foot jungle wall, followed by a 50 foot and 30 foot waterfall!
 Once you reach the bottom, with step-by-step assistance from your professional canyoneering guides along the way, you’ll be treated to a swim in a freshwater pool.
 No experience is necessary, and we love the thrill of exploring private jungle land of Maui from the side of a waterfall!
 For more information or to book a tour, please visit Rappel Maui or call 808.445.6407.

 Scuba diving is an awesome way for ocean lovers to explore Maui from below!
-Those new to diving can do a discover dive with Scuba Mike with no experience necessary or get fully Padi certified.
+Those new to diving can do a discover dive with a professional scuba diving instructor with no experience necessary or get fully Padi certified.
 Those already certified can enjoy a scooter dive, night dive, or any number of other great underwater experiences.
-Call Scuba Mike for availability and questions at (808) 250-5494.

 Much of the island’s best scenery is lush and green, but Maui’s lava fields are a source of almost otherworldly beauty.
 One of the best places to see this almost lunar landscape is near Makena in the Kihei area.
 One of the best ways to do that is on horseback.
 Makena Stables offers horseback tours through the lush upcountry and the lava fields.
 It’s a tour appropriate for both beginners and more experienced riders, but those comfortable on the back of a horse will be able to focus more on what they’re seeing and less on staying seated.